dspace-group/simphera-reference-architecture-azure/README.md

 Before you start you need an Azure subscription and typically the `contributor` role to create the resources needed for SIMPHERA.
 Additionally, you need to create the following resources that are not part of this Terraform configuration:

 - _Storage Account_: A storage account with Performance set to `standard` and account kind set to `StorageV2 (general purpose v2)` is needed to store the Terraform state.
-You have to create a container for the state inside the storage account.
+You also have to create a container for the state inside the storage account.
 - _Log Analytics Workspace_ (optional): In order to store the log data of the services you have to provide such a workspace inside your subscription.

 ### Authentication